benc61116/NLP/plan.md

 You are implementing full fine-tuning experiments for Llama-2-1.3B on MRPC and SQuAD v2.
 This serves as the primary comparison point for LoRA experiments.

 CONTEXT:
-- Baselines established: Majority class, random, zero-shot, and SOTA
+- Running in parallel with other training (baselines on VM3, LoRA on same VM for different tasks)
 - Model: meta-llama/Llama-2-1.3b-hf
-- Hardware: Full access to VM1 with gradient checkpointing if needed
+- Hardware: VM1 for MRPC, VM2 for SQuAD (task-based splitting)
 - Objective: Establish full fine-tuning performance and representation changes

 EXPERIMENTAL DESIGN: